 The Orleans, 4500 W. Tropicana Ave.; 365-7111

-Prices at steakhouses across the valley have gone sky-high in recent years, and in most cases they aren’t worth it.
+Prices at steakhouses across the valley have gone sky-high in recent years, and in most cases, they’re not worth it.
 So we were particularly pleased to find good value at the elegant Canal Street, where we enjoyed oysters Rockefeller, a filet mignon and Parmesan-crusted veal Tuscan.
 Excellent (but not snobby) service put the icing on the cake.
 (11/25/11 H.K.R.)

 THE CAPITAL GRILLE